 Seven students who “overcame significant personal and financial obstacles” awarded 1916 Bursaries by Institute of Technology Carlow

-Institute of Technology Carlow, along with its Southern Cluster partners, was allocated seven 1916 Bursaries for undergraduate students.
+Institute of Technology Carlow, along with its Southern Cluster partners, is allocated seven 1916 Bursaries for first year undergraduate students.
 The overall fund will support 600 students over the course of three years.